Technosorcery/silver-telegram/docs/PRD.md

 A self-hosted conversational AI assistant with deep access to your digital infrastructure, capable of handling ad-hoc requests immediately and graduating repeated patterns into autonomous workflows.

-**One-sentence pitch**: “A personal AI assistant that can access your email, calendar, and tools—and can automate the things you keep asking for.”
+**One-sentence pitch**: "A personal AI assistant that can access your email, calendar, and tools, and can automate the things you keep asking for."

 -----